isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 ### Graphics and Photography

 #### Vector Graphics
 - [Inkscape](www.inkscape,org) - Direct stand in for Adobe Illustrator.
 Very functional, and powerful.
+Bitmap trace function is very, very useful.
+Excellent for publication-ready line drawings.
+Highly recommended.
 [Linux, Mac, Windows]
 - [LibreOffice Draw](www.libreoffice.org) - Does vector graphics.
 More limited than Inkscape, but simpler to use, perhaps.
 [Linux, Mac, Windows]

 #### Raster Graphics